-- Variables Student Video (download) - Unplugged Blocks (Courses C-F) -Manipulatives Make a Copy -
+- Variables Student Video (download) - Unplugged Blocks (Courses C-F) -Manipulatives

-- Constant A variable used throughout a program that never changes value - Variable A placeholder for a piece of information that can change.
+- Constant A variable used throughout a program that never changes value - Variable A label for a piece of information used in a program.

 This is the first online lesson dealing with variables, so it might be a worthwhile exercise to review the "Envelope Variables" unplugged activity from last time, as well as the vocabulary that was introduced in that lesson.